dingyifei/smartRotate/README.md

 # smartRotate
- A display rotation software with hardware intergration
+ A display rotation software with hardware integration